|6 Jul 2020|

 At Ipswich School we are working hard to weather this storm.
 Since the earliest beginnings of the School’s inception dating back to the 13th century, we have seen and survived crises.
 This will be no exception.
 We have been reminded by friends and colleagues that the school has not seen this much disruption since World War II and even then it did not close down completely as we have had to do on this occasion.

 In planning ahead, we are keen to bring more children back into School for the next academic year.
-We will carefully balance the provision we are able to make with the wider restrictions that the Government has to put in place on the returns to School.
+We will carefully balance the provision we are able to make with the wider restrictions that the government has to put in place on returning to the School.

 Coronavirus has also had a huge impact on our economy.
 At School we are working hard to support those families that need help during this time to keep their children educated at Ipswich.
 And we thank those of you who have generously given or chosen to leave a legacy to the School’s Phoenix Fund.

-The Phoenix Fund is accessed in times of difficulty for families whose change in circumstances could jeopardise their child’s education at Ipswich School.
-It has been extremely humbling to receive donations from past pupils and parents who feel strongly that children who would ordinarily have had to leave the School, should stay to continue to be given the opportunities that are afforded by Ipswich.
+The Phoenix Fund is allocated in times of difficulty to families whose change in circumstances could jeopardise their child’s education at Ipswich School.
+It has been extremely humbling to receive donations from past pupils and parents who feel strongly that children, who would ordinarily have had to leave the School, should stay to continue to be given the opportunities that are afforded by Ipswich.

-We know that a continuation of education in times of family difficulty significantly improves a child’s academic attainment as well their overall happiness through life.
+We know that a continuation of education in times of family difficulty significantly improves a child’s academic attainment, as well as their overall happiness in later life.

-If you would like to help by also contributing to the Phoenix Fund you can read more and get in touch by clicking here or following the link below and your support would be greatly appreciated.
+If you would like to help by also contributing to the Phoenix Fund, you can read more and get in touch by clicking here or following the link below.
+Your support would be greatly appreciated.